Please read this Terms of Service Agreement carefully, as it contains important information regarding your legal rights and remedies.

 5.3 Disclaimer of Warranty.

-EXCEPT FOR THE LIMITED WARRANTY SET FORTH IN SECTION 5.1, HOST MAKES NO WARRANTIES HEREUNDER, AND HOST EXPRESSLY DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+EXCEPT FOR THE LIMITED WARRANTY SET FORTH IN SECTION 5.1, DEV406 MAKES NO WARRANTIES HEREUNDER, AND DEV406 EXPRESSLY DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

 6.1 Indemnification by Client.